felixBenicourt/felixBenicourt/README.md

 # About Me
 👋 Hi!
 I'm Felix, an Animation and VFX professional with a strong interest in programming and problem-solving.
 I’m always looking for ways to bridge creativity and technology through innovative tools and workflows.
-Explore my GitHub to discover projects designed to simplify and enhance creative processes!
+Explore my GitHub to discover projects designed to simplify and enhance animation processes!

 ---